First-order optimality conditions for non-commutative optimization problems: First-order optimality conditions

 \subsection{Operator optimality conditions}

-To study how the Lagrangian \eqref{lagrangian} changes when we vary the operator variables of Problem \eqref{nc_prob_hilbert}, we must first propose an analog of gradients for non-commutative functions.
-Closely related notions have been studied in free function theory \cite{vinnikov} and non-commutative real algebraic geometry \cite{HKMsurvey}. \begin{defin} The gradient of a (non-commutative) polynomial $p(x)$ is a polynomial of the original non-commuting variables $x$ and their `variations' $\bar{x}=(\bar{x}_1,\ldots ,\bar{x}_n)$, linear in $\bar{x}$.
-This polynomial, denoted as $\nabla_x p(\bar{x})$, is obtained from $p(x)$ by evaluating $p(x+\epsilon\bar{x})$ and keeping only the terms linear in $\epsilon$.
+Operator optimality conditions are the non-commutative analogs of the Karush--Kuhn--Tucker (KKT) conditions \cite{Nocedal2006}.
+Such non-commutative Karush--Kuhn--Tucker (ncKKT) conditions come in several variants of different strength.
+To formulate them, we must first introduce an analog of the gradient for non-commutative polynomials.
+Closely related notions have been studied in free function theory \cite{vinnikov} and non-commutative real algebraic geometry \cite{HKMsurvey}. \begin{defin} The gradient of a (non-commutative) polynomial $p(x)$ is a polynomial of the original non-commuting variables $x$ and their `variations' $y=(y_1,\ldots ,y_n)$, linear in $y$.
+This polynomial, denoted as $\nabla_x p(y)$, is obtained from $p(x)$ by evaluating $p(x+\epsilon y)$ and keeping only the terms linear in $\epsilon$.
 Informally: